Anchor-Environmental/.github/README.md

     Namibia, with our head office in Cape Town.

 ### Description ✍️:
     This is the home for code that we write for projects.
-The code does not have to be oraganised according to a project.
-You can create a repo and store it for each use case.
-We can pull all the code together based on whats required for a project and it can be updated accordigly!
+The Repos are organised according to a specific task it accomplishes.
+We can pull all the code together based on whats required for a project and it can be updated accordingly!

 ### Usage/Guide 🦮:
     1. Follow the links to the repective repo